The “Mass Shootings Map” Propaganda Should Convince You to Carry At All Times

 But why would responsible gun owners being disarmed make anyone safer?

 I know it has been said so many times that it’s become a cliche, but when law-abiding people give up their guns, who do you think will have guns?
-We’ll have another incident like the one in Paris and no one…NO ONE… will be prepared to stop it.
+We’ll have another horrifying incident and no one…NO ONE… will be prepared to stop it.

 There are many vital stats missing.
 Here are just a few of the questions you should ask yourself when you look at that ridiculous mass shooting map.

 - Are any of these homeowners protecting their family from a home invasion?
 We don’t know – we just know that 4 people were shot.

 - Are any of these incidents of gang violence?
 We don’t know – we just know that 4 people were shot.
 Also, I’m pretty sure they don’t register their firearms or get permits to carry them